 Durable Medical Equipment

 If you have returned your equipment, your supplier should not continue to charge Medicare for rental fees or maintenance.
-Look at your MSN or EOMB carefully to make sure this is not happening.
+Look at your MSN or EOB carefully to make sure this is not happening.